pubnub/javascript/README.md

 ## Initializing

-If you setup credentials using a div, for example:
+Using your setup credentials with a div, you will for example:

 ```html
 <div id=pubnub pub-key=demo sub-key=demo></div>
 ```
-you access PubNub methods via PUBNUB class methods:
+Now you can access PubNub methods via `PUBNUB` Global class methods:

 ```javascript
 PUBNUB.publish({